Here’s a thought to consider:

 C) British Museum

-Answer: C) British Museum🧠 Quick fact:
+D) Science MuseumAnswer: C) British Museum🧠 Quick fact:

-It houses artifacts from around the world.
+It houses artifacts from around the world.📖 Why it matters:

-Question 7 – ParksWhich large royal park is famous for Speakers’ Corner?
+It’s one of the most visited museums in the world.❓ Question 7 – ParksWhich large royal park is famous for Speakers’ Corner?

 A) Regent’s Park